dcarver1/carverd/resume.md

 **Lead Instructor**

-> Organized and facilitated curriculum, ensured safety in various outdoor settings, and acted as the point of contact for the organization for specific trips.
+> Organized and facilitated curriculum, ensured safety in various outdoor settings and acted as the point of contact for the organization for specific trips.

 *Teach and engage students (70% of duties)*

-- Facilitate environmental education programs for student from 2nd to 12th grade in various indoor and outdoor settings.
+- Facilitate environmental education programs for students from 2nd to 12th grade in various indoor and outdoor settings.

 *Curriculum Development (30% of duties)*